edgexfoundry/edgex-compose/compose-builder/README.md

     UI **extending** compose file, which adds the **Edgex UI** service.

 - **stand-alone-ui.yml**
-    Stand-alone **extending** compose file compose file for running the optional EdgeX UI stand-alone.
+    Stand-alone **extending** compose file for running the optional EdgeX UI stand-alone.
 Used in conjunction with the **add-ui.yml** file.
 This file just sets up the external network for the UI to run stand-alone and be able to communicate with the EdgeX stack.
 It makes the assumption the stack was started with the `-p=edgex` option.

 ### Environment Files